Skip to main content

 About the Author

-Advice For Talking To Your Child About Catheters
+Talking To Your Child About Using Pediatric Catheters: A Helpful Guide

 Outside of work, you can find her hanging out with her husband and their dogs or browsing garden centers (where she will almost certainly buy another houseplant she doesn't really need).